Cultural Program

 Cultural Healing Services

-Many of the young people at Marymound are of First Nations or Métis descent.
+Many of the young people at Marymound are First Nations or Métis.
 We believe that cultural awareness and identity are key components to healing.
-A strong, positive cultural identity can instill feelings of pride, give youth a sense of community and of their place in the world.
+A strong, positive cultural identity can instill feelings of pride and give youth a sense of community and their place in the world.
 We honour the healing journey of the youth we support by offering cultural healing services.

-The program is developed and delivered by the program manager, elder-in-residence, cultural healing coordinators, and cultural mentors and traditional healers from local First Nations and Metis communities.
+The program is developed and delivered by the program manager, elder-in-residence, cultural healing coordinators, cultural mentors and traditional healers from local First Nations and Métis communities, and supported by the Indigenous Advisory Circle.

 background-image

-To build upon our land-based framework, Marymound is exploring how to employ a dual-lens clinical treatment framework with a focus on cultural renewal, land-based healing and Western therapeutic interventions.
-This is what is known as a Two-Eyed Seeing approach and it addresses a need in the community that has largely gone unmet thus far.
+To build on our land-based framework, Marymound is exploring how to employ a dual-lens clinical treatment framework with a focus on cultural renewal, land-based healing and Western therapeutic interventions.
+This is what is known as a Two-Eyed Seeing approach and it addresses a need in the community that has largely gone unmet.

 Marymound’s Cultural Healing Services Programming Includes: